There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Finally, we have good ol’ Hanksville.
 This is a middle of nowhere tiny town between Bullfrog on Lake Powell and Capitol Reef.
 It’s kind of the most central place to everything I have listed and you would be able to see a lot of cool stuff from here.

 It’s a tiny little town though so don’t expect big city living here.
 Do expect lots of awesome outdoor adventures though!
+If you want to do a Utah road trip from Salt Lake City, this is a good choice.

 Where to stay in Hanksville